JasonYuchen/dragonboat-cpp-example/README.md

 * both C++ binding and examples are in progress, issues are welcome both here and [dragonboat](https://github.com/lni/dragonboat)
 * we also have a plan to implement a Python binding

+## c++ binding v3.0 beta

+1. support all new features in nodehost.go with both sync/async version
+2. support concurrent statemachine
+3. support on-disk statemachine
+4. clients can specify both .so file name and factory name when starting cluster from a plugin
+5. `StartCluster` now accepts a functional factory which allows caller to parse both C-style functions and lambda expressions

+* v3.0 is almost completed and has been actively tested
+* examples will be updated once v3.0 is ready

 ## Prerequisite

 - GCC with C++11 support